 It could take a few months for the swelling to go down, and up to a year or more for the new shape to become completely refined.
 The effects are permanent, but cartilage can continue to reshape or move, causing the nose to change shape in the future.

-The following image gallery depicts pictures of our patients who have received rhinoplasty at the American Institute for Plastic Surgery.
+The following image gallery depicts pictures of our patients who have received rhinoplasty in Plano at the American Institute for Plastic Surgery.
 To see the pictures in better detail, please click on any individual image.
-If you are interested in undergoing rhinoplasty, please contact us today.
+If you are interested in undergoing rhinoplasty and would like to find the best rhinoplasty surgeon for you, please contact us today.
 Our facility is located in Plano, Texas, but we serve patients throughout Dallas.